Our Approach

-Capacity development is the work of strengthening the people, systems and institutions that deliver fisheries MCS, compliance and enforcement.
+Capacity development is the work of strengthening the people, systems and institutions.
 For the IMCS Network, it is not a single activity.
-It is a connected set of efforts that build practitioner capability, support member agencies and organisations, and contribute to a stronger global community of practice.
+It is a connected set of efforts that build individual and collective capabilities and contribute to a stronger global community.
+To do that effectively, we must take a considered approach to how we undertake our capacity development work.

 Our capacity development work includes:

-Peer exchange across the membership, including the Tuna Compliance Network and the Pan-Pacific Fisheries Compliance Network, where practitioners learn from each other and work through shared challenges.
+- Peer exchange across the membership, including the Tuna Compliance Network and the Pan-Pacific Fisheries Compliance Network, where individuals learn from each other and work through shared challenges.

 Fisheries MCS, compliance and enforcement capacity development only works when it is practical, contextual and designed to change practice.
-Too much training globally is donor driven, presentation heavy, repetitive, and disconnected from follow up.
-Surface-level training does not allow participants to engage deeply with content, apply it to their job duties, or retain information beyond the training event.
+Too much capacity development work is donor driven, presentation heavy, repetitive, and disconnected from follow up.
+Surface-level training does not allow participants to engage deeply with content, apply it to their own work, or retain information beyond the training event.
 This wastes limited time and funding for both the participants and the trainers and can undermine trust.

-The IMCS Network’s role is to strengthen practitioner capability through learning that is needs driven, applied, and demonstrably useful.
+The IMCS Network’s role is to strengthen capabilities through active learning that is needs driven, applied, and demonstrably useful.

 The IMCS Network will be the trusted global reference point for fisheries MCS, compliance and enforcement capacity development.
-We will shape a consistent standard for quality and relevance, connect efforts across regions and partners, and build learning approaches that reduce duplication, strengthen local ownership, and lead to measurable improvements in practice.
+We will shape a consistent standard for quality and relevance, connect efforts across regions and partners, and build learning approaches that reduce duplication, strengthen local ownership, and lead to measurable improvements.

 Principles